zsid/zsid.github.io/about.md

 Have a look at http://www.makersacademy.com/

 Prior to joining Makers Academy, I worked in Human Resources.
 An interesting fact about me is that I play bridge.
-Bridge is known in the UK as ‘Granny’s game’ which was quite a surprise for me as I had participated in several European & World Championship (Under the age of 25).
+Bridge is known in the UK as ‘Granny’s game’ which was quite a surprise for me as I had participated in several European & World Championship.